cogent-computing/COPED/crawlers/ukri/README.md

 # URKI Crawler

-Project crawler for project meta-data API described at https://gtr.ukri.org/resources/GtR-2-API-v1.7.5.pdf
+Crawler for project meta-data API described at https://gtr.ukri.org/resources/GtR-2-API-v1.7.5.pdf

 ## Running the Crawler

 To manually run the crawler:

-1. Go to the top level directory containing `scrapy.cfg`
+1. Go to the directory containing `scrapy.cfg`
 2. Run `scrapy crawl ukri-projects-spider`

 ## Entrypoints

-For each search term in some list, the following API endpoint is used to extract matching projects.
+For each search term, the following API endpoint is used to find matching projects.

 `https://gtr.ukri.org/gtr/api/projects?q={search_term}`